Seasonal Crime

 DO:

 • Ensure good design and layout within your premises.
-Have you a good view of all areas
+Have you a good view of all areas of your store especially your expensive stock.

 • Use technical aids such as CCTV and mirrors to see into blind spots.
-Ensure they are in
+Ensure they are in good working order and you know how to use them.

 • Ensure your staff are trained.
-Train staff to be observant and to engage customers
+Train staff to be observant and to engage customers early to make them aware they have been noticed.

 • Check for counterfeit notes.
 If you are not happy with a note do not accept it and

-areas and delivery vehicles where items may be present in bulk and easy to remove.
+• Secure your vulnerable areas.
+These areas include store rooms, warehouses, delivery areas and delivery vehicles where items may be present in bulk and easy to remove.

 • Monitor these areas at vulnerable times.